SpencerCurtis/GYI/README.md

 * The user may choose the destination they want to save the video(s) to.
 Also, they have the option of keeping a specific folder as their default output folder.
 * The user may choose to automatically update the underlying youtube-dl executable file upon launching the app.
 At this time, it is the only way to update the executable.
 * Progress indicators for both the current video being downloaded and for an entire playlist to show overall progress.
+* The user can supply a password to download password protected videos (for example from Vimeo).

 ## Notes